EU plans to ease derivatives rules in bid to boost economy

 Euro zone policymakers have said that the bulk of clearing of euro-denominated securities like derivatives and bonds should move to the single currency area.

-The London Stock Exchange's (LSE.L) LCH clearing house clears most euro-denominated trades, but this activity will be outside the bloc's legal framework after Brexit.
+The London Stock Exchange's LCH clearing house clears most euro-denominated trades, but this activity will be outside the bloc's legal framework after Brexit.
+(Reporting by Huw Jones; Editing by Elaine Hardcastle)

-The commission said it intends to present further legislative proposals before the summer.

-European Commission Vice President Valdis Dombrovskis said an assessment on two new options has started - closer supervision of clearing houses outside the EU, and requiring those who clear large amounts of euro-denominated securities to be located inside the bloc.